Law of the sea: History

 Writing in response to Grotius, the English jurist John Selden argued in Mare Clausum that the sea was as capable of appropriation by sovereign powers as terrestrial territory.
 Rejecting Grotius' premise, Selden claimed there was no historical basis for the sea to be treated differently than land, nor was there anything inherent in the nature of the sea that precluded states from exercising dominion over parts of it.
 In essence, international law could evolve to accommodate the emerging framework of national jurisdiction over the sea.

 As a growing number of nations began to expand their naval presence across the world, conflicting claims over the open sea mounted.
 This prompted maritime states to moderate their stance and to limit the extent of their jurisdiction towards the sea from land.
 This was aided by the compromise position presented by Dutch legal theorist Cornelius Bynkershoek, who in De dominio maris (1702), established the principle that maritime dominion was limited to the distance within which cannons could effectively protect it.

-Grotius' concept of "freedom of the seas" became virtually universal through the 20th century, following the global dominance of European naval powers.
+Grotius' concept of "freedom of the seas" became virtually universal until the mid-20th century, following the global dominance of European naval powers.
 National rights and jurisdiction over the seas were limited to a specified belt of water extending from a nation's coastlines, usually three nautical miles (5.6 km), according to Bynkershoek's "cannon shot" rule.
 Under the mare liberum principle, all waters beyond national boundaries were considered international waters: Free to all nations, but belonging to none of them.

 In the early 20th century, some nations expressed their desire to extend national maritime claims, namely to exploit mineral resources, protect fish stocks, and enforce pollution controls.
 To that end, in 1930, the League of Nations called conference at The Hague, but no agreements resulted.
 By the mid 20th century, technological improvements in fishing and oil exploration expanded the nautical range in which countries could detect and exploit natural resources.
 This prompted United States President Harry S. Truman in 1945 to extend American jurisdiction to all the natural resources of its continental shelf, well beyond the territorial waters of the country.
 Truman's proclamation cited the customary international law principle of a nation's right to protect its natural resources.
 Other nations quickly followed suit: Between 1946 and 1950, Chile, Peru, and Ecuador extended their rights to a distance of 200 nautical miles (370 km) to cover their Humboldt Current fishing grounds.